 Studies continue on these phenomena, now collectively known by the bland designation of "transient luminous events (TLEs)".
 Microsatellites have been proposed to study TLEs.
 Observations were made of sprites and elves by the crew of NASA space shuttle COLUMBIA during a flight in the last half of January 2003 as part of an Israeli-designed experiment.
 Unfortunately, COLUMBIA broke up on reentry and most of the data was lost along with the shuttle and its crew, though some imagery had been relayed to Earth while the spacecraft was still in orbit.

 An instrument to observe TLEs was finally flown on the Taiwanese ROCSAT 2 spacecraft, launched on 20 May 2004.
 The instrument, named the "Imager of Sprites & Upper Atmosphere Lightning (ISUAL)", started obtaining images, spectra, and time histories of these events in the early summer of 2004.
 ISUAL was built by a collaboration of Taiwanese, Japanese, and University of California at Berkeley (UCB) researchers.
 It included an imaging camera that could take a burst of six images in six milliseconds to observe the evolution of the events; a six-band spectrophotometer to obtain spectral profiles; and an array photometer to observe the brightness distribution.

 ISUAL was expected to obtain data on the events -- as well as auroral discharges -- for five years.
 It was followed by another smallsat, the "Sprite-Sat", built by Tohoku University in Japan and launched as a secondary payload on a Japanese H-2A booster on 22 January 2009.

-* I got interested in such freaks of nature back in the 1960s, which turned out to be an interesting study from several aspects, not only exposing me to some fascinating science but also teaching me to be wary of cranks, con games, and hoaxes, such as those associated with Bigfoot, the Loch Ness Monster, and of course crop circles, a caution which has grown over my lifetime.
+* I got interested in such freaks of nature back in the 1960s, which turned out to be an interesting study from several aspects -- not only exposing me to some fascinating science, but also teaching me to be wary of cranks, con games, and hoaxes, a caution which has grown over my lifetime.